 When it comes time to formalise that offer into a proposal, showcase the background work you’ve done early.
 Don’t oversell yourself – sell your understanding of their needs and ability to meet them.
 State your understanding of those needs and how the sponsor could use the investment – leverage it – to meet those needs, early in the proposal.
 You need to showcase that you’ve taken the invitation to submit a proposal seriously.
 Even if they say no – still a very real probability – you’ll have got their attention and they’ll be happy to engage more in the process next time.

-Two good tools are:
+Three good tools are:

 “Just send in a proposal” isn’t what you want to hear, but you do have options… and “just sending in a proposal” is the worst one.

 You may be interested in my white papers, “Last Generation Sponsorship Redux” and “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.